Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 </def>
 <def title="DeliveryMetricRecord">
 <p>A class that records and maintains actual delivery performance metrics for analysis and optimization.
 Both this
-class and DeliveryZoneRecord are used in the DeliveryAnalyzer class as part of th AI-driven suite of tools designed to improve the efficiency of the system by managing and monitoring delivery information in real time</p>
+class and DeliveryZoneRecord are used in the DeliveryAnalyzer class as part of the AI-driven suite of tools designed to improve the efficiency of the system by managing and monitoring delivery information in real time</p>
 <list type="bullet">
 <li><b><format color="CornFlowerBlue">deliveryRealArrivalTime</format></b>: Actual time when delivery arrived at destination</li>